wu-jingtao/EventSpace.js/README.en.md

 ```
 ####The persistent cache data

-The cache method besides can cache the data on the corresponding address string can also through this (onReceive, onRequest)
+` cache ` method besides can cache the data on the corresponding path can be controlled by (` onReceive `, ` onRequest `) it
-Two parameters to persist or read data from the outside.
+Two parameters to persist the data or to read data from the outside.

-OnReceive will be triggered when new data cache received.Through which data can be saved, or replacement to save to
+In ` onReceive ` ` cache ` received when new data is triggered.Through which data can be saved, or replacement to save to
 The data from the cache.

-OnRequest will received when the cache to obtain cache data request triggered, through it can be read from an external data or replace
+` onRequest ` can be in when to get ` cache data in ` is triggered, through it can be read from an external data or replace
-The returned data in the cache.
+To return to the data.

 Such as: